In this blog, we explain how you can create SEO-friendly URLs, including how to structure them, best practices and other things to consider.

-TLDs can be used to show users which country you operate in.
+TLDs can be used to show users which country your company operates in.
 But in recent years a whole host of industry-specific TLDs have also been made available.

-Furthermore, because they are considered a trusted resource, content hosted on or linked to from these TLDs receive a little SEO boost.
+Furthermore, because they are considered a trusted resource, content hosted on or linked to from these TLDs receives a little SEO boost.

 7. Named anchor